dreamhost-cookbooks/ceph/README.md

 Author:: Kyle Bader (<kyle.bader@dreamhost.com>) Author:: Carl Perry (<carl.perry@dreamhost.com>)

-Copyright:: 2011, 2012, New Dream Network DBA DreamHost.com
+Copyright:: 2011, 2012 DreamHost Web Hosting

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.